Home

 You should be skeptical of anything you download from some relatively unknown location.
 The app has been notarized by Apple - which is not a guarantee that it is "safe", but it means at least Apple has run it through whatever "app checker" they have and didn't create any red flags.
 If the app requires you to disable security for any reason (or the hashes above don't match what you downloaded), you have the wrong app.

-Yeah, I'm not typing in my password in some random app I download.
+Yeah, I'm not giving some random app I download full disk access and elevated priveleges.

 Woah!
 You also want a password to show me my WiFi password?